The Anatomy of a Strong Science Job Post

 Make sure to utilize all available fields.
 Here, we’ve highlighted the specialization work function fields.

-For example, with C&EN recruitment advertising, you can specify the field of specialization, select specific science area filters, and provide detailed information about the work function.
+For example, with ACS recruitment advertising, you can specify the field of specialization, select specific science area filters, and provide detailed information about the work function.
 Don’t skip these fields or use generic information.
 Detailed, specific entries can significantly boost your job post’s visibility and help job seekers quickly determine if the role is a good fit for their skills and interests.

 By optimizing your job post for the platform it’s on, you not only increase its visibility but also attract the most qualified candidates, ensuring a better fit for your organization.